taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <p>
 The avionics system was powered on and configured to continuously collect pressure, acceleration, and timestamp data.
-Recorded telemetry was analyzed to determine sampling performance, timestamp consistency, and successful data storage.
+Recorded test data was analyzed to determine sampling performance, timestamp consistency, and successful data storage.
 </p>